-Philadelphia OIC partnered with BankWork$®, a free vocational training program that trains inner-city adults the hard and soft skills needed to start a career in banking.
+Philadelphia OIC partners with BankWork$®, a free vocational training program that trains inner-city adults the hard and soft skills needed to start a career in banking.
 The model was designed to focus on teller positions, and has since expanded to include customer service representative and personal banking positions which are in high demand across multiple financial institutions.
-The program was launched in 2006 by the Biller Family Foundation in partnership with JVS-Los Angeles.
+The program was launched in 2006 by the Sherri and Les Biller Family Foundation in partnership with JVS-Los Angeles (JVS-SoCal).
 With its initial success, in 2011 the program expanded to Seattle with the YWCA Seattle/King/Snohomish.

-Since the program’s inception, the program has graduated over 2,000 BankWork$® students – with more than 1,400 placed in banking positions across 8 different cities.
+Since the program’s inception, the program has graduated over 2,000 BankWork$® students – with more than 3,400 graduates in banking positions across 8 different cities.
 They target young adults from underserved neighborhoods who otherwise may not have the opportunity to seek a career in the banking industry.
-The national expansion is being sponsored by three partner banks – Bank of America, U.S. Bank and Wells Fargo – along with many local banks who support the program by hiring their graduates and sponsoring the local vocational training organizations.
+The national expansion is being sponsored by three partner banks – Bank of America and Wells Fargo – along with many local banks who support the program by hiring their graduates and sponsoring the local vocational training organizations.